Dog Hiking Gear List

 Why you need it:

-Most ultralight tents are made from delicate materials and are not made for little sharp claws to be walking on them.
+Most ultralight tents are made from delicate materials and are not made for little sharp toenails to be walking on them.
 Like you protect your tent from the rocks outside with a groundsheet, I protect the inside with a sheet when I have Ace.

 Ace on the Ruby Crest Trail in Nevada, enjoying a morning in the tent.